H0llyW00dzZ/fiber-stream-open-ai/README.md

 ## Project Structure

-- **main.go**: Entry point of the application, sets up routes and handles server lifecycle.
+- **cmd/server/run.go**: Entry point of the application, sets up routes and handles server lifecycle.
-- **views/**: Contains HTML templates for rendering the web interface.
+- **frontend/views/**: Contains HTML templates for rendering the web interface.
 - **ai/openai/**: Contains the client implementation for interacting with the OpenAI API.

 ## Key Functions